-The first stamps of New South Wales were issued in 1850 and are known as ‘Sydney Views’; Queensland’s first stamps were issued in 1860 and depicted the ‘Chalon’ portrait of a young Queen Victoria; South Australia’s first stamps were issued in 1855 and are generally known as the ‘Diamen’ issues; Tasmania’s first stamp was issued in 1853 and is known as the ‘1d Courier’; Victoria’s first stamp was issued in 1850 and is known as the “Half Length”; Western Australia’s first stamp was issued in 1854 and is known as the ‘Black Swan’.
+The first stamps of New South Wales were issued in 1850 and are known as ‘Sydney Views’; Queensland’s first were issued in 1860 depicting the ‘Chalon’ portrait of a young Queen Victoria; South Australia’s first stamps, issued in 1855 are generally known as the ‘Diamen’ issues; Tasmania’s first stamp was issued in 1853 and is known as the ‘1d Courier’; Victoria’s first stamp was issued in 1850 and is known as the “Half Length”; Western Australia’s first stamp was issued in 1854 and is known as the ‘Black Swan’.

 Having retired, many Australians are returning to philately.
 They now have more time and the resources to rekindle their childhood interest.
 Others are intrigued by the history and excited by all that is happening in Australia.
 The ‘Australian States’ are a complex, though rewarding specialist area where the stamps themselves form only part of what collectors want and where ‘Specimens’, unusual watermarks, printing errors, colour variations, rare postmarks often from remote towns in this vast country, all generate interest and the source of interesting books and articles on the subject.
 The stamps of the individual ‘Australian States’ proudly display their state symbols and are otherwise easily identifiable.
 They are, nevertheless, an integral part of all that followed.